 Gamblin Black Etching Ink

-Gamblin Portland Stiff Black Etching Ink: A neutral black etching ink with a moderate plate tone and moderate wiping.
-Recommended for etching, dry point, aquatint.
-Highly recommended for mezzotint as well as engraving.
+Portland Black Etching Ink: A neutral, black etching ink with a moderate plate tone and easy wiping.
+Highly recommended for etching, dry point, aquatint, and mezzotint as well as engraving processes.
+PBk9, PB29

 1 lb jar

 Gamblin Etching Ink

 Gamblin Etching Ink is a strong, reliable ink perfect for edition printing.
 This palette of pure, intense pigments and wide selection of black etching ink offers an artist quality product as well as a broad range of color mixing potential.

 Five blacks, as well as Graphite, are formulated to meet the demands of printmakers who want deep, rich blacks with good working characteristics.
 Gamblin Portland Black Etching ink as well as Portland Cool Black are ideal for edition printing.
 Both of these black etching inks offer a strong line and a medium plate tone.

 Black Inks – How to choose a Black Ink

 |Color||Wiping||Plate Tone||Recommendations For Use|